datacamp/community-courses-intro-to-data.world-in-python/chapter4.md

 --- type:NormalExercise lang:python xp:100 skills:2 key:27cbaefdc0
 ## SQL: Querying a table

-Another way to pull data in from data.world is to use the `query` method of the datadotworld module.
-The `query` method lets you use the SQL or SPARQL query languages to query one or more datasets.
-This makes it easy for you to pull in just what fields and aggregations you need from the data, and lets you even join tabular data together with a single call to data.world.
+Another way to pull data in from data.world is to use the `query()` method of the datadotworld module. `query()` lets you use SQL or SPARQL to query one or more datasets, and takes a dataset URL and the query string as parameters.
+This makes it easy for you to pull in just what fields and aggregations you need from the data, and even lets you get joined tables with a single call to data.world.

-The `query` function is a lot like `load_dataset` as it gives you access to three properties to access the resulting data: `raw_data`, `table`, and `dataframe`.
-So, lets try out a couple of SQL queries and then we'll jump into a SPARQL example.
+The `query()` method is a lot like `load_dataset` as it gives you access to three properties to access the resulting data: `raw_data`, `table`, and `dataframe`.
+Lets try out a couple of SQL queries and then we'll jump into a SPARQL example.

-Data.world actually supports a dialect of SQL called *dwSQL*. *dwSQL* does most everything you'd normally do with SQL, with the exception of `INSERT`, `UPDATE` or `DELETE`.
-It also has some extended funcionality specific to data.world.
-Check out the [full dwSQL documentation](https://docs.data.world/tutorials/dwsql/), and here we'll cover the basics of using the `query` method.
+Data.world actually supports a dialect of SQL called *dwSQL*. *dwSQL* does most everything you'd normally do in a SQL `SELECT`, and it also has some extended funcionality specific to data.world.
+Check out the [full dwSQL documentation](https://docs.data.world/tutorials/dwsql/), and here we'll work with some basics.

 Using the dataset at `https://data.world/nrippner/refugee-host-nations`, follow the instructions below: